The Young Campaigners Programme is a free five-month programme open to all UK-based 16 to 21-year-olds, kindly supported by Lloyds Banking Group.

 Young Campaigners work closely with Britain's leading equality campaigners, whilst making new friends and joining a network with other young campaigners.

-- In Spring 2017 we reunite to celebrate the campaigners' achievements at the Stonewall Youth Awards ceremony in London
+- At the end of the five months, we reunite to celebrate the campaigners' achievements at the Stonewall Youth Awards ceremony

 If you have any questions about the programme please contact us on email@example.com